 What are Ralph Cotran’s Hobbies and Interests?

-Cotran also enjoys spending time with his family, including his brothers and mother as well as his nephew and niece.
-Ralph Cotran also spends time with his relatives.
-This time is usually spent at large family gatherings with friends and family over a meal or barbecue.
+When he’s not busy with his business, Ralph also enjoys spending time with his family, including his brothers and mother as well as his nephew and niece.
+Ralph Cotran enjoys spending as much time as possible with his family and relatives, usually spent at large family gatherings with friends and family over a meal or barbecue.

-As Ralph Cotran’s good friend and writer Rocco Saragusa wrote is his short story Ghost Kick about a group of his friends that played soccer on Saturdays at UCLA “…For anybody that has doubted the artistry of sport or had question of its purpose, and brutality should have seen the two of them perform—They would make converts out of the most devout skeptics.
-Always they were a beautiful Waltz, in the slowest most exaggerated motion.” …it began to take shape , intricate weaving patterns and no matter how prepared I was, the scheme a small masterpiece of motion was virtually impossible to detonate or holdback.”
+As Ralph Cotran’s good friend and writer Rocco Saragusa wrote is his short story Ghost Kick, a tale about a group of his friends that played soccer on Saturdays at UCLA “…For anybody that has doubted the artistry of sport or had question of its purpose, and brutality should have seen the two of them perform—They would make converts out of the most devout skeptics.
+Always they were a beautiful Waltz, in the slowest most exaggerated motion…it began to take shape , intricate weaving patterns and no matter how prepared I was, the scheme a small masterpiece of motion was virtually impossible to detonate or holdback.”

 In Saragusa’s story, Ghost Kick, he depicts soccer not in terms of grass and mud and running, but rather as an exquisite oil painting or a beautiful dance or even a fine symphony.
 This is the soccer that Ralph grew up with and the one he particularly enjoys; this is the soccer that created Ralph lasting friendships with many that continue to this day.